zwbetz-gh/zwbetz/content/blog/make-a-hugo-blog-from-scratch/index.md

 After following your introduction, I have a solid understanding of the basics, and much of the detail on the Hugo Docs makes a ton more sense.
 Appreciate the work you put into it and made it available for people like me.
 Cheers!
 {{< /blockquote >}}

+{{< blockquote author="Scott" >}}
+I appreciate your blog and it has helped me a lot.
+I am currently developing in Hugo right now and your post on developing hugo from scratch really got me started.
+Most of the other tutorials were very cryptic.
+You laid it out more effectively so I was able to put something out.
+Thank you for finding the time to write so many great things.
+{{< /blockquote >}}